Alex-D-G/Grove_Gesture_Library/README.md

 # Grove Gesture Library
-This library is designed for use of the Grove Gesture without the use of Seeed shield or a Seeeduino.
+This library is designed for use of the Grove Gesture without the need for a Seeed shield or a Seeeduino.

 ## How to start